Youn Yuh-jung wins best supporting actress Academy Award

-LOS ANGELES (AP) — Youn Yuh-jung, the feisty grandmother in “Minari,” captured more than her grandson’s heart.
+LOS ANGELES (AP) — Youn Yuh-jung, the feisty grandmom in “Minari,” captured more than her movie grandson’s heart.

-A prominent film and TV actor in her home country of South Korea, Youn won the best supporting actress award at Sunday’s Oscars.
-She’s the second Asian actress to win in the category, more than four decades after Japanese-born Miyoshi Umeki earned the trophy for 1957’s “Sayonara.”
+Youn, a prominent film and TV actor in her home country of South Korea, won the best supporting actress award at Sunday’s Oscars.
+She’s the second Asian actress to triumph in the category, more than six decades after Japanese-born Miyoshi Umeki earned the trophy for 1957’s “Sayonara.”

 In her acceptance speech, Youn was as charmingly candid as her character in “Minari.”